ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 Vector data comes in three types:

 * **Points** Individual locations which are represented by an X and Y coordinate.
-Eg.addresses, the centre of a postcodes, locations obtained from GPS.
+Eg.addresses, the centre of a postcode, locations obtained from GPS.
-* **Lines** A series of two or more connected points.
-Eg. road network, rivers.
+* **Lines** A series of two or more connected points, for example, road network, rivers.
 * **Polygons** A series of connected points which enclose a homogeneous area.
-Eg. ONS boundary products like LSOAs or Local Authorities.
+For example, ONS boundary products like Lower layer Super Output Areas (LSOAs) or Local Authorities.

 ![Geographic data types: vectors - points, lines and polygons](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/vectors.gif?raw=true)